simonwacker/yoga-insights/README.md

 via USB to your machine.
 Run `make up` to start services and `make shell` to enter shell within running container.
 There, run `make usb` to list devices connected via USB and start Android Debug Bridge server in background.
-Then, run `npm run android` to open app on Android device.
+Then, run `yarn run android` to open app on Android device.
 You can view the expo developer tools in your browser by navigating to `http://${HOST_IP_ADDRESS}:19002`.
 You can print your IP address by running `make ip` on your machine.